 Studies also suggest that doing resistance activities before an aerobic workout may help keep your blood sugar steadier.
 For instance, consider lifting weights before you go for a jog or swim laps.
 On their own, resistance activities tend to cause smaller drops in blood sugar than aerobic exercises.

 No matter what type of exercise you do, it’s important to check your blood sugar level before and after each workout.
-Coordinating your food and insulin intake with your workouts can help keep your blood sugar in the normal range.
+Coordinating your food and insulin intake with your workouts can help keep your blood sugar in a normal range.

 Before you start a new exercise routine, it’s best to talk to your doctor or diabetes educator.
-They can help you learn which workouts are safe for you.
+They can help you decide which workouts are safe for you.
 They can also guide you on how to keep your blood sugar in a safe range by coordinating your meals, snacks, and medications with your routine.

 To prevent low blood sugar during and after exercise, your doctor or diabetes educator might advise you to take one or more of the following steps: